Online Car Stereo Trouble shooting & repair service.

 Upgrading your car stereo system is also an option.
 See “Bluetooth enabled car audio” options on our products page.

 Upgrade your stereo and have the best of both worlds with better stereo sound, and hands free for phone calls heard through your stereo system while wirelessly connected to your phone.
-This also means music stored on your device can be played through the stereo as well via music streaming.
+This also means music stored on your device can be played through the stereo as well via wireless music streaming.

 A small recessed switch usually located on the front panel of the stereo (the size of a pin head) so very hard to see.
 This button re sets the stereo’s brain to factory settings.